 You’ll now be prompted to sign up for a new account or log into an existing account.

-- If you already have a Squarespace account - Click Or use an existing account, then log in using the same email address and password you use to log into other sites.
+Click Or use an existing account, then log in using the same email address and password, or social account, you use to log into other sites.
 This adds your new parking page to your account.
 Click Sign In & Create.

 Step 3 - Prepare domain and authorize transfer